Bayerische Landesbank

-Bayerische Landesbank (BayernLB; Bavarian State Bank) is a publicly regulated bank based in Munich, Germany and one of the six Landesbanken.
+Bayerische Landesbank, also known as BayernLB, is a publicly regulated bank based in Munich, Germany and one of the six Landesbanken.
 It is 75% owned by the Free State of Bavaria (indirectly via BayernLB Holding AG) and 25% owned by the Sparkassenverband Bayern, the umbrella organization of Bavarian Sparkassen.
-With a balance of €220 billion and 7,703 employees (in the group; 3,343 in the bank itself), it is the seventh-largest financial institution in Germany.
+With a balance of €285,70 billion and 7,703 employees (in the group; 3,343 in the bank itself), it is the seventh-largest financial institution in Germany.

+BayernLB has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 Main business activities

 As a commercial bank, BayernLB Group offers private and commercial customers a universal range of services in private, industrial, investment and foreign business.
 This includes loans, securities trading and asset management, as well as mid-term and long-term bond issuance and securitization.
 The bank is refinanced through a variety of commercial debenture instruments.

 As a state and municipal bank, BayernLB is responsible for comprehensive credit and financial counsel for the state of Bavaria and its municipalities and districts.

 Through its subsidiaries, the bank is involved in a variety of further business areas.
 The Bayerische Landesbodenkreditanstalt is an organ of state housing policy.
 Through its full ownership of the Deutsche Kreditbank, based in Berlin, BayernLB is also involved in retail banking.